 Over the past two decades, most businesses have had to deal with the online world in some way.
 But while many jumped in head-first and embraced eCommerce, others have understandably been more cautious.
 For several good reasons, some businesses chose instead to stay purely offline.
 However, the online world has become more integrated with our daily offline lives than ever before.
 Meanwhile, the Coronavirus has highlighted the vulnerability of purely offline businesses in this day and age.
 So now even some of the most determined offline businesses are considering dipping their toes into the online world, and taking their business online.

-In the first article in this two-part series aimed at helping such enterprises approach digital transformation, we covered the path traditional retail stores and brands can take to take their businesses online.
+In Taking Your Offline Business Online in 2020The Coronavirus has shown the vulnerability of purely offline businesses.
+Now is the time to start looking into taking your offline business online.the first article in this two-part series aimed at helping such enterprises approach digital transformation, we covered the path traditional retail stores and brands can take to take their businesses online.
 Here, we look at setting up your own online platforms.
 This can be a more interesting route than using existing options.
 Getting started with eCommerce can be intimidating to even the most confident offline businesses.
 But TMO Group has a wealth of experience in this sphere to help businesses go online painlessly and successfully.

 Why Set Up Your Own Platform?